-This is a guest post by Jesse Hasup, an adventure traveler/photographer based in Alaska.
+This is a guest post by Jesse Hasup, an adventure traveller/photographer who was based in Alaska.

 This is a common story amongst the many transplants in Alaska; a temporary visit opens your eyes to one of the most spectacular places on earth, and you never leave.